Brevetoxin: Exposure

+One major concern for exposure is not just illness, but that brevetoxin can alter human DNA in lymphocytes, impacting immune function.

 Public health and economy

 The range and degree of human health effects seems to vary annually and temporally in coastal regions, depending on the red tide density as well as variation in toxicity differences among dinoflagellate strains and their subsequent consumers.
 The Gulf of Mexico, and in particular the west coast of Florida, is the most heavily impacted by the adverse health and environmental effects of nearly annual K. brevis blooms.
 This region has suffered significant economic losses in local communities that rely on tourism and recreational fishing along with bad publicity over the years.
 Shellfish poisonings have been known about in Florida since the 1880s, although the cause was not identified as K. brevis until 1960.

 The fishing industry loses around 18 million dollars annually due to brevetoxin exposure and the resulting fish kills.
 Also, around one million dollars has been spent annually on public health due to shellfish poisoning from 1987 to 1992.
 A major obstacle for these industries and public health is inability to contain a bloom, and it is undetectable in taste and smell, only chemically.
-One major concern for exposure is not just illness, but that brevetoxin can alter human DNA in lymphocytes, impacting immune function.

 The metabolism of brevetoxins in shellfish is particularly concerning, as certain derivatives have been shown to remain in the animal over extended periods of time.
 It has been shown that the main toxin produced by K. brevis, PbTx-2, is rapidly metabolized, resulting in the production of metabolites that endure in the animal's system for a significantly longer period of time.
 This stands in contrast to PbTx-3, which is typically eliminated from the shellfish in more or less its original form within a few weeks.